rtCamp/docs.rtcamp.com/rtmedia/developer/customize-media-gallery-template/index.markdown

 }
 ```

-You can use this function in media gallery by modifying media-gallery-item.php template in your theme.
-Add following code in media-gallery-item.php template.
+You can use this function in media gallery by modifying the *media-gallery-item.php* template in your theme.
+Add the following code in *media-gallery-item.php* template.

 ```
 <h4 title="Author Name:">